DE-FLOCKING A SO-SOFT PONY

 ADDITIONALLY, pony might have imperfections underneath the flocking you want to work on.
 In this example, Cupcake had some deep staining on her flocking I was hoping didn’t go through to the plastic (silly me) and for the most part it didn’t, but there were a couple of light stains left behind I wanted to get out.
 For this I decided to sun-fade.
 There are a lot of tutorials in sunfading but frankly I am lazy so I did the easiest way- covered Cupcake’s eyes and symbols with blue painter’s tape, covered her hair in tinfoil, and set her outside in full sun on a hot day sitting on another piece of tinfoil to reflect up onto her belly where one of the stains are.
 I had first tried a Mr. Clean Magic Eraser but it didn’t tackle those stains at all.
 After 3 days in full sun for approximately 10 hours a day in 80-90F temperatures, the light staining on her rump did ease up but the stain on her belly remained and that was ok with me.

 LASTLY, while you shouldn’t have dumped acetone in pony’s hair, a tiny bit probably got in there and pony will totally enjoy a nice wash and conditioner.
-Cupcake had some frizz so first I boil a cup of water and lowered her into it (carefully avoiding water up to the tail washer) for about a minute each for mane and tail.
+Cupcake had some frizz so first I boiled a cup of water and lowered her into it (carefully avoiding water up to the tail washer) for about a minute each for mane and tail.
 Using a fine metal comb, I combed out each section of hair to get the tangles out.
 If you’re not working with frizzies, simply wet pony’s hair and tail and work in some good conditioner.
 Many restoration collectors swear by a certain brand but I use Mane ‘n Tail on my own crazy dry hair anyway, so that’s what I use.
 Hang pony upside down so water doesn’t get in through her tail/hair plugs and leave conditioner in a couple minutes.
 Rinse out carefully and style by wrapping the mane around her neck and then wrapping a piece of kitchen paper around this.
 It usually sticks just with the water but you can also tie or tuck it carefully around to secure it.
 For tails I just wrap the tail around a leg to curl and secure with kitchen paper.
 Left overnight to dry and then removed, the hair usually retains a nice soft curl.

 And now your pony is ready to stun her pals in the stable with her complete makeover!